nds-org/nds-org.github.io/_posts/2018-06-14-nfsinkubernetes.md

 2. Kubernetes uses the StorageClass to determine how/whether a PV (PersistentVolume) should be created based on the claim parameters (e.g. for NFS, this effectively does a mkdir)
 3. If no existing static PV matches the parameters in the PVC, a new one should be dynamically created
-4. The PV can then be mounted into client pods by specifying the PVC name as a volume For more details, see https://kubernetes.io/docs/concepts/storage/persistent-volumes/#dynamic
+4. The PV can then be mounted into client pods by specifying the PVC name as a volume For more details, see [Dynamic Volume Provisioning](https://kubernetes.io/docs/concepts/storage/persistent-volumes/#dynamic)

 ## In-Cluster Server Example
 Following this [example](https://github.com/erik777/kubernetes-nfs-server), I was able to easily get an NFS server pod running within a Kubernetes 1.9 cluster.